 When we talk about money and venture, Shark Tank stands apart as an outlier.
 The show’s investors take a significant amount of ownership without fulfilling roles we often see in venture.
 When someone buys 10 to 25% of your company, founders expect them to be an extension of the early team or even a quiet co-founder.

 In the tech ecosystem, founders who are actively raising capital for a startup will spend multiple hours with an investor:

 - Getting introductions to future hires

 There's a lot of courting that happens ahead of singing any sort of term sheet.
 Once an investor signs the paper and owns 15 to 20% of a company, it's very hard to get rid of them.
-So on the front end founders want to make sure that they're working with a truly helpful, value add investor.
+So on the front end founders want to ensure they're working with a truly helpful, value add investor.